Live Work Play newsletter

-An updated Playing Pitch Needs Assessment (PPNA) and associated Playing Pitch Strategy (PPS) is currently being prepared in line with paragraph 73 of the NPPF and in accordance with Sport England’s 'Playing Pitch Strategy Guidance: an approach to developing and delivering a playing pitch strategy' to reflect current best practice for the analysis of provision of sports facilities.
+The Updated PPS has been prepared in line with paragraph 73 of the NPPF and in accordance with Sport England’s 'Playing Pitch Strategy Guidance: an approach to developing and delivering a playing pitch strategy' to reflect current best practice for the analysis of provision of sports facilities.

 The Warrington Sports Facilities Strategic Needs Assessment (SFSNA) as adopted by Executive Board in April 2015.
 The document gives an understanding of the needs and demands of built sports facility provision within the borough.
 The Assessment provides us with a clear understanding of facility needs locally.
 It takes into consideration all the provision that currently exists in Warrington and cross-references this with the current and future needs of the Borough’s population.

 The assessment identifies and assesses the provision of the following key facility types:

 The key findings and actions focuses on Sports Facilities currently that we own, many of which are currently operated by external organisations through management arrangements.

 The key findings can be summarised as follows: